All Episodes

 It isn't perfect.

-Our justice system is forged from by our founders, forged from what they believed the best systems at the time from all over the world in history.
+Our justice system is forged from, by our founders, forged from what they believed the best systems at the time from all over the world in history.

 The British judicial system is different from ours.

-It's it's I mean, they've got a Miranda warning.
+They've got a Miranda warning.

-It's you need a you need a dictionary to follow it, but they've got one.
+You need a dictionary to follow it, but they've got one.

 For example, but the British don't have a constitution.